Table of Contents

 Divergent Boundaries: Formation of New Oceans

-At divergent boundaries, plates move apart from each other, creating a rift in the lithosphere.
-Magma rises from the mantle to fill the gap, forming new oceanic crust.
-On land, this process begins as a continental rift, such as the East African Rift Valley, which may eventually split the continent and give rise to a new ocean basin.
-The most prominent example is the Mid-Atlantic Ridge, where the North American and Eurasian plates are moving apart.
-This continuous divergence has widened the Atlantic Ocean by several thousand kilometers since the breakup of Pangaea.
-As the plates separate, the seafloor spreads, creating a linear mountain range and a widening ocean basin.
+At divergent boundaries, tectonic plates move apart from each other, creating a rift in the lithosphere.
+Magma rises from the mantle to fill the gap, solidifying to form new oceanic crust.
+This process is known as seafloor spreading.
+On land, this process begins as a continental rift, such as the East African Rift Valley, which may eventually split the continent and give rise to a new ocean basin over millions of years.

 Convergent Boundaries: Closing Oceans and Subduction